 The pillows do a great job of softening the space and making the awkward wall near our entrance (to the right) feel more welcoming.
 Agree?

 To make the pillows look full, I suggest using a good quality down insert that’s one size up.
 I used 22 inch pillow inserts from Pottery Barn that I already had on hand.

 They work perfectly whether you’re styling a bench, bed, sofa or any area of your home with pillows.

 You’ll definitely be impressed by the craftsmanship of these pillows I used for my little bench styling project.
 And, if you’re anything like me, you’ll feel the heart and soul Jen poured into them ♥.

-Looking for more bench decorating ideas?
 Here’s a grouping of pillows Jen put together to style a bench of her own.
 I love the mix of colours and patterns.
 I may have to add a few more to my collection!

 Lastly, if you’re curious about the pink linen pillow I shared on IG stories, I’m using it in our dining room.
 I just got started on holiday decorating, but here’s a little preview…

 It’s called Surfside Berry, and goes perfectly with the Christmas decorations I have planned (which are similar to last year’s).
 Maybe one of Jen’s pillows will inspire your holiday decorating scheme?
 Go take a look!

 Want more home decorating ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.